hannotify/hanno.codes/_drafts/java-21-release-day.md

 ### JEP 444: Virtual Threads

-Threads have been a part of Java since the very beginning, and since the start of Project Loom we've gradually started calling them 'platform threads' instead.
+Threads have been a part of Java since the very beginning, and since the start of Project Loom we gradually started calling them 'platform threads' instead.
 A platform thread runs Java code on an underlying OS thread and captures the OS thread for the code's entire lifetime.
 The number of platform threads is therefore limited to the number of available OS threads.

 Modern applications, however, might need many more threads than that; when dealing with tens of thousands of requests at the same time, for example.
 This is where *virtual threads* come in.
-A virtual thread is an instance of `java.lang.Thread` that runs Java code on an underlying OS thread, but does not capture the OS thread for the code's entire lifetime.
+A virtual thread is an instance of `java.lang.Thread` that also runs Java code on an underlying OS thread, but does not capture the OS thread for the code's entire lifetime.
 This means that many virtual threads can run their Java code on the same OS thread, effectively sharing it.
 The number of virtual threads can thus be much larger than the number of available OS threads.

 Aside from being plentiful, virtual threads are also cheap to create and dispose of.
 This means that a web framework, for example, can dedicate a new virtual thread to the task of handling a request and still be able to process thousands or even millions of requests at once.